lawrie/blackicemxbook/RetroComputing/RetroComputing.md

 The [Acorn Atom implementation](https://github.com/lawrie/Ice40Atom/tree/master/blackicemx) is based of David Bank’s Ice40Atom.
 It is built by build.sh.

-The software archive for the SD card is available at <https://github.com/hoglet67/AtomSoftwareArchive/releases/download/V10/AtomSoftwareArchive_20180225_1154_V10_SDDOS2.zip>
+It needs the [software archive](https://github.com/hoglet67/AtomSoftwareArchive/releases/download/V10/AtomSoftwareArchive_20180225_1154_V10_SDDOS2.zip) for the SD card.

 You need to write this as a raw image to ad SD card by: